2i2c-org/team-compass/.github/ISSUE_TEMPLATE/meeting-team.md

 ### Team roles

-_List the current and next meeting facilitator using the list from [our team page](https://team-compass.2i2c.org/en/latest/about/team.html)_
+_List the current and next meeting facilitator using the list from our team roles calendar (see link above)_

 - Facilitator for this month: {{ NAME }}
 - Facilitator for next month: {{ NAME }}